Canon 10D vs 100D

 Body comparison: Canon 10D vs 100D

 The side-by-side display below illustrates the physical size and weight of the Canon 10D and the Canon 100D.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 10D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D is considerably smaller (34 percent) than the Canon 10D.
 Moreover, the 100D is substantially lighter (52 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the 100D are weather-sealed.